 Let’s start with a big one, or rather the big one…

 Okay I don’t think I need to tell you guys who Pewdiepie is considering he’s the most famous Youtuber around.
 And goddamn he’s done so much on his channel since he first arrived on the scene.
 Let’s Plays.
 Cringy skits.
 Meme reviews.
-His latest Minecraft obsession.
+Minecraft.
 Pews News.
+Criticizing Youtube’s practices.
 And he’s professed to be a big anime and BTS fan.
 Honestly, no matter what this guy does, it’s just so engaging to watch him.

 And it’s funny I say that, because I’m mostly a recent subscriber to Felix.
 I’d obviously heard of him prior, but despite being a big inspiration for a lot of channels I enjoy, I just never bothered to check the guy out.
 However, when I finally did decide to sit down and watch him, he quickly became one of all-time favorites even amongst the other favorites on this list, because he’s a really funny, really charismatic guy that not only can I see the origins of my other subscriptions within him, but he still manages to stay fresh after all these years, which isn’t really something I can say about other old-school Youtube pioneers like Angry Video Game Nerd and Ryan Higa.
 Not all of his phases throughout his career are great, but he strikes that balance between switching up his content and realizing why people watch him enough so I rarely stop keeping track of him.
 And the fact that he can do so many things on his channel whilst still maintaining a huge audience is an achievement in of itself, which I owe all to Felix’s one-of-a-kind charm.